nanolith/reading_list/README.md

 * *The Story of Proof* by John Stillwell
 * *Mechanizing Proof* by Donald Alexander Mackenzie
 * *The Little Typer* by Daniel P. Friedman and David Thrane Christiansen
+* *Conceptual Mathematics* by Stephen Schanuel and William Lawvere

 Great Books of the Western World (1990s edition)
 ------------------------------------------------